-- If a patient responds with a negative satisfaction score, PerfectServe sends a text message asking him or her to connect with the office for further discussion or escalate an alert to the appropriate care team member to address the patient’s need.
+- If a patient responds with a negative satisfaction score, PerfectServe can send a text message asking him or her to connect with the office for further discussion or escalate an alert to the appropriate care team member to address the patient’s need.

 - If a patient responds with a positive satisfaction score, PerfectServe sends a message asking him or her to share their experience online, complete with a link to your preferred online review platform.